 Best Phlebotomy Schools in Washington

 Starting a career in phlebotomy is one of the fastest ways to enter the healthcare field in Washington.
+Training is short, the work is widely needed, and you’ll play a direct role in patient care.

 Choosing the right school is the first step to getting certified and landing a job.
+Here’s what to know and where to train.

-Phlebotomy Requirements in Washington
+Phlebotomy requirements in Washington

 Washington does not issue a state phlebotomy license, but most employers expect you to complete: